 Class II malocclusion is a common genetic skeletal deformity among a variety of animal breeds [1].
 Specifically in canines, this type of mandibular distoclusion refers to the misalignment of the teeth; the canines lower jaw is shorter than the upper jaw[1].
 This condition leads to destruction of the palate and gum tissue of the upper jaw.
 This negatively affects the canine's quality of life by inhibiting necessary instincts, such as eating and defense.
-The current design scope of our project is to further develop the current design, Dr. Thatcher's incline plane.
-In addition, to design a more efficient workflow, by understanding the software.
+The current design scope of our project is to further develop the current design, Dr. Thatcher's incline plane, by creating a design that is easier to manufacture and is more adaptable for each specific patient.
+In addition, to design a more efficient workflow by creating a general SolidWorks file that can be easily altered to create a patient specific 3D printable model of the device.